oracle/graal/docs/reference-manual/native-image/guides/include-reachability-metadata-maven.md

 ### Summary

 This guide demonstrated how to build a native executable using the [GraalVM Reachability Metadata Repository](https://github.com/oracle/graalvm-reachability-metadata) and with the Tracing Agent.
 The goal was to show the difference, and prove how using the reachability metadata can simplify the work.
+Using the GraalVM Reachability Metadata Repository enhances the usability of Native Image for Java applications depending on 3rd party libraries.

 ### Related Documentation